 Entitled leaves for employees in China

-The number of leaves an employee is entitled to depend on the number of employment years.
+The number of leaves an employee is entitled to depends on the number of employment years.

 |Years of employment||Entitled leaves|